shsagir/play-area-sync/docs/ssh-uni.md

 ### Executing PHP scripts

-If you want to execute PHP scripts, including `artisan` and it's like, make sure to specifcy the PHP interpreter explicity:
+If you want to execute PHP scripts, including `artisan` and it's like, make sure to specify the PHP interpreter explicity:

 ```bash
 # will work